 The actors and crew of the latest James Bond movie (Quantum of Solace) were in Antofagasta 2008 filming some scenes for the movie filling up a couple of hotels with over 300 staff.

-If you found this guide to Antofagasta, Chile useful, share it with others:
+If you found this guide about Antofagasta, Chile interesting or useful, let others know about it: